What are Chrome flags?

 Command-line flags

-If you're a web developer, you may want to set flags by opening Chrome from the command line in a terminal.
-You run the command to open Chrome, and add the flags you want to set.
-There are a lot more Chrome settings you can configure from the command line than those available from the chrome://flags page.
+If you're a web developer, you may want to set flags by opening Chrome from the command line.
+You run the command to open Chrome and add the flags you want to set.
+There are more Chrome settings you can configure from the command line than what's available on chrome://flags.

 For example, to run Chrome Canary from a terminal on a Mac, with the Topics API activated and epoch length set to 15 seconds, use the following command: